top of page

 Response bias occurs when we ask questions in ways that influence people to give false responses.
 One way this happens is when questions are complex or confusing.
 For instance, questions that include a lot of jargon or unfamiliar acronyms can make it difficult for people to give a proper answer.
 And as we know, the nonprofit sector loves acronyms!

-Also, response bias sometimes occurs when a person wants to give a socially appropriate or favorable response.
+Also, response bias sometimes occurs when a person wants to give a socially appropriate response.
 Let's take a client feedback example.
 If a program staff member is interviewing a participant and asks them if they enjoyed the program, the client may be inclined to respond "yes" to be agreeable, even if their experience was not good.
 The power dynamics may be such that the participant does not want to risk upsetting the staff member, so they give a false answer to keep the peace.
 That's bad news for the client, as they don't feel comfortable expressing their concerns, and bad news for program staff, who will miss essential feedback that could strengthen their services in the future.

 Procedural bias